Dumebi-Nwanze/Dumebi-Nwanze/README.md

 ### 👋 Hey there, I'm Dumebi Nwanze

-I'm a **Product Engineer** who builds end-to-end web and mobile experiences — from idea to production.
+I'm a **Product Engineer** who builds end-to-end web and mobile experiences.
 I care about clean design, practical architecture, and delivering software that actually works in the real world.

 - 💻 I work across **frontend, backend, and mobile** — mainly with **Next.js**, **React**, **React Native** and **Flutter**.